Colobopsis saundersi: Defense against predation

 C. saundersi also uses autothysis to defend against vertebrate predators because the chemicals involved are inedible, which could deter certain predators from engaging this species of ant in the future.

 Chemicals

-The "toxic glue" of C. saundersi is predominately composed of polyacetates, aliphatic hydrocarbons, and alcohols.
+The "toxic glue" of C. saundersi is predominantly composed of polyacetates, aliphatic hydrocarbons, and alcohols.
 Branched-skeleton lactones and methylated isocoumarins produced in the hindgut function as trail pheromones, while straight-chain hydrocarbons and esters produced in the Dufour's glands act as alarm pheromones in C. saundersi and related species.
 Jones, et al. (2004) identified the following chemicals within the secretion: